Cotoneaster: Invasiveness

-Many species have escaped from cultivation and become invasive weeds where climatic conditions are suitable for them, such as the many Chinese species naturalised in northwestern Europe.
+Many species have escaped from cultivation and become invasive weeds in regions with suitable climatic conditions, such as numerous Chinese species naturalised in north-western Europe.
 C. glaucophyllus has become an invasive weed in Australia and California.
-C. simonsii is listed on the New Zealand National Pest Plant Accord preventing its sale and distribution because of its invasiveness.
-On Portland, Dorset, UK, it has become invasive and is regularly culled to prevent damage to the Jurassic Coast.
+C. simonsii is listed on the New Zealand National Pest Plant Accord preventing its sale and distribution due to its invasive nature.
+On Portland, Dorset, UK, it has become invasive and is regularly managed to protect the local environment along the Jurassic Coast.

 Nomenclature and classification

 The genus name Cotoneaster derives from cotoneum, a Latin name for the quince, and the suffix -aster, 'resembling'.
 The name is correctly masculine, though in some older works it was wrongly treated as feminine, resulting in different name endings for many of the species (e.g.Cotoneaster integerrima instead of Cotoneaster integerrimus).

 The genus is often divided into two or more sections, though the situation is complicated by hybridisation: